Reynouts/AoC23/README.md

 No need for numpy or own math skills.

 ## [--- Day 9: Mirage Maintenance ---](http://adventofcode.com/2023/day/9)
+A fine short weekend puzzle today.
+Part 2 was almost the same as part 1, no real increased difficulty.
+Probably could do it very easily in reversed way, if you solve part 1 clean.

 ## [--- Day 10: Pipe Maze ---](http://adventofcode.com/2023/day/10)
+Went a bit crazy, cause I had a stupid bug in my first approach that I couldn't figure out.
+I tried to expand the grid, so I could floodfill it easily.
+Took a different turn later tried some possibilties to create polygons and check if points are inside or not.. so matplotlib does the heavy lifting today.
+But I actually enjoyed this one to think about!